leeboardtools/gnucashjgnash/readme.md

 	   Reinvested dividends in investments are detected by a transaction where one account is an investment or mutual fund account and the other account is an income account.
 The transaction is entered as two transactions:
         - A dividend transaction recording the income in the income account and the cash addition to the investment account.
-        - A buy transaction recording the purchase of the shares from the investment account.
+        - A buy transaction recording the purchase of the shares using the investment account.

 - Scheduled transactions:
     - Only fairly simple scheduled transactions are supported.
 Only one template transaction is supported